International Christian University High School

 International Christian University High School (国際基督教大学高等学校, Kokusai kirisutokyō daigaku kōtōgakkou) is a private high school located in Koganei, Tokyo, Japan.
 It is an affiliated school of the International Christian University.

 Background

 The International Christian University High School was founded in 1978 and follows the principles of the Christian faith and the Universal Declaration of Human Rights.

-About two-thirds of the student body are pupils planning to return to Japan.
+About two-thirds of the student body is pupils planning to return to Japan.
 Students who show outstanding results in academic studies and school activities are recommended to the International Christian University.